Duncan Mackintosh, 11th of Mackintosh: Chief of Clan Mackintosh and Clan Chattan

 Also, although Duncan as chief was at peace with his neighbours, his son and heir, Ferquhard, was not.
 Ferquhard took part in Alexander MacDonald of Lochalsh's insurrection of 1491, the Raid on Ross.
 Ferquhard also subsequently took Inverness Castle using a "sow".
 The king later imprisoned Ferquhard, along with Kenneth Mackenzie, 8th of Kintail, in Edinburgh Castle.
 Two years later they escaped, but Mackenzie was killed by the Laird of Buchanan and Ferquard was recaptured and imprisoned in Dunbar Castle where he remained for sixteen years until being released after the Battle of Flodden in 1513.

 Chief Duncan Mackintosh having not taken part in Lochalsh's insurrection remained on good terms with the king.
 However, the Mackintosh's own 17th century Kinrara manuscript states that he had repaired Inverness Castle after his son Duncan had captured it in 1491, remaining in it until Alexander, Lord Gordon was given governorship of it by the king in 1495 and made Sheriff of Inverness.

 Duncan Mackintosh, 11th of Mackintosh died in 1496, the year following his son's imprisonment, at the age of eighty-four.
 He was buried at Greyfriars Church, Inverness.

 Family

-Duncan Mackintosh, 11th of Mackintosh had married Flora or Florence, second daughter of Alexander of Islay, Earl of Ross.
+Duncan Mackintosh, 11th of Mackintosh had married Flora or Florence, natural daughter of Alexander of Islay, Earl of Ross.
 Their only surviving child was their son, Ferquhard Mackintosh, 12th of Mackintosh.
 They had several other children but they all predeceased Duncan.